drupol/not-a-number.io/_drafts/2017-04-13-what-is-phpartitions.md

 ---
 {% include JB/setup %}

-Again in December 2016, I wrote a PHP library called [PHPartition](https://packagist.org/packages/drupol/phpartition).
+Again in December 2016, I started to wrote a PHP library: [PHPartition](https://packagist.org/packages/drupol/phpartition).

-The idea behind this library was simple, I was looking for a way to create $$ n $$ subsets of a set of items.
-Each of these subsets must have the same sum or when it's not possible, the difference between each subset must be minimized.
+The idea behind this library was simple.
+I was looking for a way to create $$ n $$ subsets of a set of items.
+Each of these subsets must have the same sum or when it's not possible, the delta of the sum difference of each subsets must be minimized.

 This problem is a famous well known problem in Mathematics, called: "_the partition problem_".